Basic Personal Amount

 • Taxpayers will NOT be able to claim non-infirm senior parents or grandparents.

-• For 2024 this credit starts to reduce when the dependent has $19,666 of income and is fully eliminated at $28,041 of income
+• For 2024 this credit starts to reduce when the dependent has $20,197 of income and is fully eliminated at $28,798 of income

 Canada Child Benefit

 Payments under this new benefit began in July 2016.
 This program has replaced the Canada Child Tax Benefit (CTTB) as well as the Universal Child Care Benefit (UCCB).
+More information about the Canada Child Benefit can be found here.

 Canada Pension Plan Enhancement